stefanvictora/hue-scheduler/README.md

 Hallway  10:00
   ~~~

-In this case only the interval **07:00–10:00** is created.
+In this case, only the interval **07:00–10:00** is created.
 If you turn your lights on after `10:00` or before `7:00`, Hue Scheduler would not enforce any sate for the light.

 ### `[<Property>:<Value>]*`